|

 of fresh kava kava root, spitting the masticated pulp

-out into a bowl with a little water, letting it steep
+out into a bowl with water, letting it steep

 a bit, then straining and drinking (sounds real